M-F-Tushar/Career-track-Associate-AI-Engineer-for-Developers/Working with Hugging Face/Building Pipelines with Hugging Face/README.md

 ### 1.1 What is Text Classification?

 Text classification is the process of labeling input text with one or more predefined categories.
-It is one of the most widely applied natural language processing tasks and forms the foundation for many real-world AI systems including review analysis, spam detection, content moderation, and recommendation systems.
+It is one of the most widely applied natural language processing tasks and forms the foundation for many real-world AI systems, including review analysis, spam detection, content moderation, and recommendation systems.

 The course covers four distinct types of text classification, each serving a different purpose but all using the `"text-classification"` task in a pipeline — the model chosen is what determines which type of classification is performed.